Solthodox/CSAMM/README.md

 ## How build a Stablecoin dex

 This could be seen as a good solution to the big problem of stable-coins : they should be worth the same but in a CPAMM slippage significantly reduces the amount you get back.
-So, why don't we create a
+So, why don't we create a CSAMM for stablecoins?
+You would get 100x for 100y, which should be fine because they are both worth 1$ right?
+The truth is, that in addtition to the problem mentioned before, in the real world they are not all perfectly pegged to the dollar, its a difference of pennies but very relevant.
+That means user could use the dex to get as many y tokens of x they deposit, even though they are not worth the same.
+It would be basically a scam for the dex.
+Fortunately, Curve has created a new equation that mixes CSAMM and CPAMM equations to solve this problem with a very small slippage.
+See [StableSwap](https://github.com/XabierOterino/Stable-Swap) repo for more.